-While Google AdWords is a great way to get traffic to your website, it can be very difficult to set up and manage properly.
+While Google AdWords is a great way to get traffic to your website, it can be tough to set up and manage appropriately.
 If it is managed properly, it’s possible to see a good ROI.
 Unfortunately, I’ve seen plenty of businesses fail when trying to do it themselves.
-This is why AdWords Express was created.
+That is why AdWords Express was created.

-It provides small businesses with an easy way to get SEM ads up and running quickly and easily, and actually see their investment pay off.
-That's why AdWords Express is my personal recommendation for the DIY small business owner.
+It provides small businesses with an easy way to get SEM ads up and running quickly and easily, and see their investment pay off.
+That's why AdWords Express is one of my recommendations for the DIY small business owner.

 Select an ad goal, create an ad, and set your budget.
 That’s all it takes to get started!
 I’ll provide a quick overview of the process.